bruhman1269/Pixel-Planet-Classic-Archive/README.md

 # Pixel-Planet-Classic-Archive
 Pixel Planet Classic source code, for archival purposes.
 The code and assets may be freely examined by anyone.
+Any existing issues with the code and assets will not be fixed.
 Redistribution is only allowed if NONE of the original assets are used.